The Great Lakes Group: Great Lakes Shipyard (GLS)

 Throughout its corporate history, The Great Lakes Towing Company has always operated a Cleveland Shipyard.
 Originally located on Jefferson Road in the Flats until the Great Cuyahoga River fire in 1952 when it moved to the present site in the Old River Bed, the Shipyard constructed many of its tugs and repaired all of the Towing Company's tugs and barges throughout its history.

 Great Lakes Shipyard is located in the Old River Channel on the Cuyahoga River in Cleveland, Ohio.
 In 2007, the Shipyard began new construction of tugboats.

 On July 29, 2011, the Shipyard debuted its new Mobile Vessel Hoist, named "America" after one of the company's original tugboats.
-The 770-ton hoist, manufactured by Marine Travelift, is the largest of its kind on the Great Lakes, second-largest in the Western Hemisphere and third-largest in the world.
+The 770-ton hoist, manufactured by Marine Travelift, was the largest of its kind on the Great Lakes, second-largest in the Western Hemisphere and third-largest in the world.

 Great Lakes Shipyard recently teamed up with Rolls-Royce Commercial Marine Inc. to create a marine service center.
 Rolls-Royce's repair and overhaul services in the Great Lakes Region will be performed by Rolls-Royce in cooperation with Great Lakes Shipyard, and Rolls-Royce's equipment will be stored, maintained, serviced, and repaired in the Shipyard.